The White Stripes: Legacy

+Several of the White Stripes' works have appeared in film, television, and advertising.
+The song "We're Going to Be Friends" appeared in the films Napoleon Dynamite in 2004, Wonder in 2017, and Mr. Harrigan's Phone in 2022.
+The song "Instinct Blues" was used in the 2006 film The Science of Sleep.
+The song "Why Can't You Be Nicer to Me?" was used in The Simpsons episode "Judge Me Tender" in 2010.
 The Academy Award-winning 2010 movie, The Social Network featured "Ball and Biscuit" in the opening scene.
+The song "Icky Thump" was featured in the 2010 film The Other Guys, the 2021 film Zack Snyder's Justice League, and in a 2025 Dancing with the Stars performance by Robert Irwin and Witney Carson.
+The song "Catch Hell Blues" is featured in the 2011 film Footloose, a remake of the 1984 film.
 The song "Little Ghost" appears in the post credits scene for the 2012 Laika studios film, ParaNorman.
+The songs "Hello Operator" and "Fell in Love with a Girl" were featured in the Academy Award-winning 2012 film Silver Linings Playbook.
 In 2013, several songs by the White Stripes were featured in the first season of the television series Peaky Blinders.
 The song "Apple Blossom" was featured in the 2015 Quentin Tarantino film The Hateful Eight.
 The song "I Just Don't Know What to Do with Myself" was featured in a 2023 advertising campaign for Calvin Klein.